-Vulnerable adult instructed Hodge Jones & Allen LLP, through the Official Solicitor, to make a claim for reasonable financial provision on her deceased’s fiancé’s estate.
+Vulnerable adult instructed Hodge Jones & Allen, through the Official Solicitor, to make a claim for reasonable financial provision on her deceased’s fiancé’s estate.

 Our client was in a long term committed relationship with the deceased who died unexpected shortly after the parties were engaged to wed.